 THE STORY OF OPENING DOORS

-The story of Opening Doors began in 1997.
-Deacon Tim LoBianco was with St. Patrick’s Church at the time and he heard a knock on his rectory door.
-A homeless woman was found in Jackson Park with her dog.
-The dog could take refuge at the humane society, but there was no place for the woman to go.
+The story of Opening Doors began in 1997, when Deacon Tim LoBianco, then with St. Patrick’s Church, answered an unexpected knock on his rectory door.
+A homeless woman had been found in Jackson Park with her dog.
+While the dog could find refuge at the local humane society, there was no safe place for the woman to turn.

-In the fall of 1997, Ann Michalski, a member of the Dubuque City Council, took action.
-She recognized the need for emergency and transitional housing for women and children.
-She brought this need to the attention of six Catholic women’s religious communities (Sinsinawa Dominicans, Sisters of the Presentation, Sisters of Charity-BVM, Sisters of Visitation, Dubuque Franciscans and Sisters of Mercy-Farmington Hills) in the Dubuque area.
-The women’s religious organizations agreed this pressing need was a project worthy of their joint effort and committed seed money to the project.
+This event sparked action.
+In the fall of 1997, Ann Michalski, a member of the Dubuque City Council, recognized the urgent need for emergency and transitional housing for women and children.
+Determined to make a change, Ann reached out to six Catholic women’s religious communities in the Dubuque area—Sinsinawa Dominicans, Sisters of the Presentation, Sisters of Charity-BVM, Sisters of Visitation, Dubuque Franciscans, and Sisters of Mercy-Farmington Hills.

 MARIA HOUSE

-An unused convent that is part of St. Mary’s Parish in Dubuque was identified as an ideal facility for the new program.
-Renovation costs of almost $600,000 were secured through grants and private donations.
-The renovated facility, the Maria House, began serving homeless and near-homeless women and children from the greater tri-state area in September of 2000.
-Maria House can house up to 18 women and children.
+An unused convent, part of St. Mary’s Parish in Dubuque, was identified as the ideal location for the new program.
+Through the support of grants and private donations, nearly $600,000 was raised for the renovation.
+In September 2000, the renovated facility, now known as Maria House, officially opened its doors to serve homeless and near-homeless women and children from the greater tri-state area.

 TERESA SHELTER